-SBE staff also recommend exploring alternative language for "at risk" which is used throughout the charter school act to denote "the types of students" charter schools are to prioritize.
-Language evolves, and language around equity, opportunity, access, and achievement for specific student populations certainly is evolving.
+SBE recommends further exploration of the Charter School Commission and Spokane Public School recommendations.
+Further, SBE recommends exploring alternative language for "at risk" which is used throughout the charter school act to denote "the types of students" charter schools are to prioritize.
+Language evolves; language around equity, opportunity, access, and achievement for specific student populations certainly is evolving, raising the question as to whether "at risk" is the most appropriate terminology.

-This recommendation stems from the extensive efforts SBE has undergone with equity issues over the past two years.
-In January 2018, the Board adopted an Equity Statement, and subsequently an Equity Lens to use in its policymaking and other decision making, and SBE's new five-year strategic plan prioritizes equity and embeds it throughout the plan.
+This recommendation stems from the extensive efforts SBE has undertaken related to equity issues over the past two years.
+In January 2018, the Board adopted an Equity Statement, and subsequently an Equity Lens to use in its policymaking and other decision making.
+SBE's newly adopted five-year strategic plan prioritizes equity and embeds it throughout the plan.
 SBE's Equity Statement: